onconova/onconova/onconova-docs/docs/faq.md

   - navigation
 ---

-Below are answers to common questions about installing, configuring, and using the Precision Oncology Platform (Onconova).
+Below are answers to common questions about installing, configuring, and using Onconova.
 If your question isn't listed here, feel free to check the Issues page or GitHub Discussions.

 #### Is Onconova free to use?